SihabSahariar/BRACU-Mongoltori-GUI/README.md

 # BRACU-Mongoltori-GUI
 BRACU Mongol Tori is a next-generation Mars rover that will one day work alongside human explorers on the red planet.
+This code was developed in 2021 for University Rover Challange(URC) 2021.
+This code based on socket communication between our rover and base station.

 ```
 pip install -r requirements.txt